nicholas-long/blog/content/posts/making-a-multi-stage-ai-assistant-for-obsidian-markdown-files.md

 ```
 This works to search the files and return the most relevant ones in order.

-# prompt for selecting files
+# Prompt for Selecting Files
 After we have the list of files, we pass this into ChatGPT to select the ones that appear most relevant for answering the question.
 Instead of having it write out filenames and introducing the possibility of mistakes, I number the lines and ask it to only return numbers.
 > given a query and a numbered list of files, return only the numbers for files which seem like they would be relevant for answering the query. return only the numbers, one per line, with no additional text.